Destiny (No Angels album)

-Destiny is the fourth regular studio album by all-female German pop group No Angels, released by Polydor Records and Universal Music Domestic on 13 April 2007 in German-speaking Europe.
-A comeback release, it marked the return of No Angels after the group had gone into hiatus in autumn 2003, which allowed each member to launch solo careers.
-Primarily produced by production duo Twin, with additional contribution from Jiant, Max Martin, Adrian Newman, and Thorsten Brötzmann as well as several new producers, it was the first album to feature No Angels's third lineup, excluding original band member Vanessa Petruo.
+Destiny is the fourth regular studio album by all-female German pop group No Angels, released by Polydor Records and Universal Music Domestic on 13 April 2007 across German-speaking Europe.
+Conceived as a comeback project, the album marked the group's return following a hiatus announced in fall 2003, during which the members pursued individual solo careers.
+Production on Destiny was led primarily by the duo Twin, with additional contributions from Jiant, Arnthor Birgisson, Michel Zitron, Vincent Pontare, Max Martin, Adrian Newman, and Thorsten Brötzmann, among others.
+It is also the first album recorded by the group's third lineup, following original member Vanessa Petruo's decision not to return to the band.

-Recorded at the Sound Studio N in Cologne within a period of a few weeks only, Destiny is composed of uptempo songs and ballads that are subsequent continuations of the band's previous material such as Now...
+Recorded over a comparatively brief period at Sound Studio N in Cologne, Destiny comprises a mixture of uptempo tracks and ballads that continue the stylistic direction established on the group's earlier albums, Now...
 Us!
 (2002) and Pure (2003).
-A pop album, it combines pop rock with elements of contemporary R&B and dance music.
-Lyrically, it includes themes of friendship, monogamous love and relationship issues.
-Destiny was released to generally mixed to negative reviews from music critics, many of whom praised the band for their vocal performances but found the material too generic and cliché-addled.
+Musically, the album is rooted in pop, incorporating elements of pop rock alongside contemporary R&B and dance influences.
+Its lyrics explore themes such as friendship, committed relationships, and emotional challenges within romantic partnerships.
+Upon release, Destiny received generally mixed to negative reviews from critics, who frequently commended the group's vocal performances but criticized the material as formulaic and reliant on familiar pop conventions.

-Destiny became the band's first album to miss the top of the German Albums Chart, peaking at number four.
-It also reached number fourteen and number twenty-two in Austria and Switzerland respectively, barely selling 30,000 copies within the first three months of release.
-Altogether, the album spawned five singles, including "Goodbye to Yesterday" and "Maybe", the ballad "Amaze Me", the Womack & Womack cover "Teardrops" and the German ESC entry "Disappear".
-Previously unreleased, latter two appeared on a re-release edition of the album, branded Destiny Reloaded and released on 14 March 2008.
+Commercially, Destiny failed to replicate the substantial success of the group's earlier releases.
+It became their first album not to reach the top position on the German Albums Chart, peaking instead at number four.
+It also attained positions of number 14 in Austria and number 22 in Switzerland, with sales totaling fewer than 30,000 copies in its first three months.
+The album produced five singles, including "Goodbye to Yesterday" and "Maybe", the ballad "Amaze Me", a cover of "Teardrops" and "Disappear," the group's entry for the Eurovision Song Contest 2008.
+The latter two tracks, previously unreleased in their original form, were included on a reissue titled Destiny Reloaded, released on 14 March 2008.